berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 Software has bugs, and most found bugs are patched away.
 There is no magic armor to protect you from all threats, and sometimes patches themselves are not perfect, but keeping your systems up to date may be THE most effective step you can take to protect your systems.

 __"But why update my ATTACKING VM?"__

 From a practical perspective, any problems that may arise while following along with the CTF instructions in part 2 may be related to software versions.
 I will update, and by updating, you ensure that we are on the same page.

+### Updating the Kali VM May Annoy Your Host System’s Antivirus:

-THIS STEP MAY CAUSE YOUR HOST SYSTEM'S ANTIVIRUS TO NOTIFY YOU OR BLOCK INSTALLATION Funnily enough, antivirus may detect that someone (you) are installing software that can be use maliciously on your computer!
+ Funnily enough, antivirus may detect that someone (you) are installing software that can be used maliciously on your computer!
 Good job, I guess?
 Look up how to whitelist the files/process in your AV's documentation.

-### Setting Up the Bulldog CTF VM
+## 6. Setting Up the Bulldog CTF VM

 We can set up the Bulldog OVA in the same manner that we set up the Kali OVA.
 If you double click the OVA file, it will likely open a second instance of VirtualBox if you still have it open from Kali.

-Just go to File -> Import Appliance, and select the Bulldog OVA.
+Just go to __File -> Import Appliance__, and select the Bulldog OVA.

-This OVA comes with default settings practically ready to go, so just load it up and press "Import" if you are happy with where it will be stored on your machine.
+This OVA comes with default settings practically ready to go, so just load it up and press __"Import"__ if you are happy with where it will be stored on your machine.

 *__...BUT DON'T GO BOOTING BULLDOG JUST YET!__*